jeonghonkim/Accessibility_Model/README.md

 > **Additional Notes** <br>

-Please reference the attached jupyter notebooks, which
+Please reference the attached jupyter notebooks so that

 <br>